Mitsubishi Motors Australia

-Mitsubishi Motors Australia Limited (MMAL) is a fully owned subsidiary of parent company Mitsubishi Motors Corporation of Japan.
+Mitsubishi Motors Australia Limited (MMAL) is a fully owned subsidiary of Mitsubishi Motors Corporation of Japan, headquartered in Adelaide, South Australia.
 The company was established in 1980 and began vehicle manufacturing in that year, having taken over the facilities of Chrysler Australia.
 Australian production ceased in 2008 and since that time the company has been exclusively a vehicle importer.

 History

 Chrysler

 Construction of the vehicle assembly plant at Tonsley Park was commenced by the then owners, Chrysler Australia, in 1963, and the assembly plant was opened in October 1964.

-Mitsubishi Motors Australia - est. October 1, 1980
+Mitsubishi Motors Australia – established 1 October 1980

 After the acquisition by parent company Chrysler of a 15 percent interest in Mitsubishi Motors Corporation in 1971, Chrysler Australia began building Mitsubishi-designed Chrysler-branded vehicles, namely the Chrysler Valiant Galant (later Chrysler Galant), based on the 1972–1977 Mitsubishi Galant and the Chrysler Sigma, a variant of the 1977–1985 Mitsubishi Galant.
 In 1979, Mitsubishi Motors Corporation and Mitsubishi Corporation each acquired a one sixth equity in Chrysler Australia.
 The collective price paid for the two-sixths equity was A$27 million.